Table of Contents

 Understand what they have in place to aid in keeping your workers’ compensation rate low, such as risk management, safety programs, and claims management.
 A PEO should be a liaison between employees and the insurance companies.
 The PEO will want to ensure the legitimacy of unemployment claims and be an advocate for your company because it affects the unemployment rates for both the PEO and your company.

-Step 6: Know What You Pay For
+Step 6: Know What You Pay for

 Look for transparency from your PEO when it comes to your fees.
 PEOs can charge you in a few different ways: a percent of your total payroll, a flat per employee per year rate, or a set price per paycheck per pay period.
 Ask to see a sample invoice and glance over it to determine if your fees are bundled or not.

-Step 7: Transition Times
+Step 7: Determine Transition Times

 Discuss the timing of how long it would take to transition into the PEO.
 Make sure you understand what it would take for your company to be set up for the transition.

-Step 8: Ask What Kind of Support is Needed
+Step 8: Ask What Kind of Support Is Needed

 PEOs typically have a strong support system in place made up of HR consultants, benefits specialists, and payroll administrators.
 A good question to ask is who will be assigned to your company and how long it takes to get a response to your future questions and concerns.